dobbelina/yt-dlp-multiconfig/README.md

 The Preset options can be named anything reflecting what you put in the config files.
 If you change Debug to "on" yt-dlp will stay open for debugging purposes.
-For more thorough info add ´--verbose´ to the config file/s
+For more thorough info add `--verbose` to the config file/s

 Example below:
 ```